mcc-us/mcc-us.github.io/_pages/get.qbo.certification.md

 The QuickBooks Online Certification exam assesses you on:

-    The key tools and workflows to use when setting up clients in QuickBooks Online Reviewing a client’s existing QuickBooks Online books The different subscription options and levels
+- The key tools and workflows to use when setting up clients in QuickBooks Online
+- Reviewing a client’s existing QuickBooks Online books
+- The different subscription options and levels
-    Identifying the right QuickBooks Online subscription for a client’s needs The pricing and billing options
+- Identifying the right QuickBooks Online subscription for a client’s needs
+- The pricing and billing options
-    The benefits of adding QuickBooks Time and QuickBooks Online Payroll to QuickBooks Online
+- The benefits of adding QuickBooks Time and QuickBooks Online Payroll to QuickBooks Online

 There are various QuickBooks Online solutions available, and you must be familiar with them all before taking the exam.

 To give you a flavor of what you’ll need to know about this, see if you can answer the following question.

-This is just a sample—you won’t be scored on your answers!
+This is just a sample: you won’t be scored on your answers!